diptobiswasanime4/Notes/Computer Architecture/Types of Cache Miss.md

 Cache miss 1, 2, 3 are called the 3Cs

 Among these Capacity Miss is the hardest to identify.

+When the Cache doesn't have data, it fails to read it, because it should first load it, this is called *Compulsory Miss*

 # Related Notes

 1. [[Computer Architecture]]